Let’s start with the foundation of our techonology:

 Microfluidics is the controlled and measured manipulation of fluids (liquids or gases) at the microscale through channels, tubing, and junctions on a microscale chip to create droplets and particles with defined properties.

 Microfluidics is a technology that involves the manipulation of small volumes of fluids at a microscale.
-Microfluidic devices handle liquids differently depending in the chosen applications: producing continuous flow in which liquids can be mixed or separated, or generating discrete vessels, e.g., droplets and LNPs.
+Microfluidic devices handle liquids differently depending in the chosen applications: producing continuous flow in which liquids can be mixed or separated, or generating discrete vessels, e.g., droplets.
 Requiring low reagent volumes to quickly generate reactions at a high throughput rate, microfluidics is an extremely useful tool for studying biology as it can reduce the cost and time of experiments, leading to more advancement in life sciences.